anusha-poudel/web-development/README.md

    - Understood how selector specificity determines which style applies when there are conflicts.
    - Practiced writing CSS rules to style elements efficiently and cleanly.

+📅 Day 8:
+    - Explored visual styling fundamentals in CSS -Styled a login page with colors, fonts, and spacing -Practiced padding, margin, and font styling

+ 📌 Project Built:
+ A simple login page with username, password and submit button

+📅 Day 9:
+   -How the CSS box model works: padding, borders, and margins -Structuring forms with labels and inputs properly

+📌 Project Built:
+Built a signup page with basic styling, involved creating account and for already existing account, login page

+📅 Day 10:
+   - Dived into CSS essentials on Codecademy like color gradients, box model, border radius and text decorations
+   - learned about radio buttons, dropdown list and implemented it

+📌 Project Built:
+Built a register page with a navigation bar and a state dropdown with basic styling

+📅 Day 11:
+    - Dived deep into box model in CSS
+    - Learned about changing the box model + box model in DevTools
+    - Covered essential parts like margins, padding

+📅 Day 12:
+    -learned about positions, layout:
+    -position (relative, absolute, fixed, sticky), z-index, display, float, clear -practiced with a survey project on Codecademy

+ 📅 Day 13:
+     -Wrapped up the final lessons on colors & typography today -100% completed CSS on Codecademy- beginner level -Practiced with colors, fonts and sizes

+📅 Day 14: